Typographic approximation: ASCII approximations

+Unicode approximations

+While Unicode, the predominant contemporary text encoding standard, aims to eventually encode all text, there still exist various symbols and shapes not in Unicode, which may be approximated with some other Unicode character.
+For instance hamburger menu, flourish of approval, dele.

 Approximation of non-glyphs

-There exist various approximation for typographic alignment.
+There exist various approximations for typographic alignment.
 For example, justification may be emulated with inserting of spaces, and flush-right alignment may be done by padding with spaces.

 There are various techniques for approximation of tables (historically used for text mode displays), such as box-drawing characters.